jyotipro10/Relationship-between-Weather-and-Traffic-Events-using-Machine-Learning-Algorithms/README.md

 ## This was a project I chose to do in my course Machine Learning and Data Analytics
 ## in Civil Engineering Applications(CE784A) under Dr. Pranamesh Chakraborty

--> Here we explored two large datasets contains around 33 milion data. <\br>
+-> Here we explored two large datasets contains around 33 milion data.\
 -> First we cleaned the traffic and weather data seperately and filtered out the required columns from the two datasets. <\br>
 -> In the next phase, we visualize the data and discard the outliers from the datasets